Daniel Puertas Gallardo: Kickboxing career

-Gallardo took part in the 2017 Partouche Kickboxing Tour -63kg Tournament, held on October 19, 2017.
+Gallardo took part in the 2017 Partouche Kickboxing Tour -63 kg Tournament, held on October 19, 2017.
 He earned his place in the tournament by winning the June 10th qualification tournament, during which he scored a second-round knockout of Daniel Manzoni and a decision victory against Yetkin Ozkul.
 In the semifinals of the tournament proper, Gallardo won the semifinal bout against Hicham Moujtahid by a second-round technical knockout.
 Gallardo fought a rematch with Yetkin Ozkul in the tournament final, which he won by a first-round technical knockout.

-Gallardo was scheduled to face Andrej Kevdeš for the W5 European -65kg title at W5 #42: "European League" on November 11, 2017.
+Gallardo was scheduled to face Andrej Kevdeš for the W5 European -65 kg title at W5 #42: "European League" on November 11, 2017.
 He won the fight by majority decision.

-Gallardo was scheduled to face Cedric Castagna at Nuit Des Champions on February 24, 2018, for the ISKA World -65kg title.
+Gallardo was scheduled to face Cedric Castagna at Nuit Des Champions on February 24, 2018, for the ISKA World -65 kg title.
 He won the fight by a third-round technical knockout due to low kicks.

-Gallardo participated in the 2018 Kunlun Fight World -61.5kg Tournament, held at Kunlun Fight 74 on May 13, 2018.
+Gallardo participated in the 2018 Kunlun Fight World -61.5 kg Tournament, held at Kunlun Fight 74 on May 13, 2018.
 Although he was able to defeat Jiao Daobo by decision in the quarterfinals, he in turn lost a decision to Wang Wenfeng in the semifinals.

 Gallardo fought the pound for pound great Takeru Segawa at K-1 World GP 2018: inaugural Cruiserweight Championship Tournament on September 24, 2018.
 He lost the fight by a first-round technical knockout, succumbing to a series of hooks in the third minute of the round.

-Gallardo was scheduled to face Eddy Nait Slimani for the vacant La Nuit des Champions -66kg title at Nuit Des Champions 9 on November 24, 2018.
+Gallardo was scheduled to face Eddy Nait Slimani for the vacant La Nuit des Champions -66 kg title at Nuit Des Champions 9 on November 24, 2018.
 Slimani won the fight by split decision.

 Gallardo's losing streak extended to four fights, after he dropped a decision to Yannick Reine at Nuit Des Gladiateurs 10 on January 19, 2019.

 Gallardo was scheduled to face Filippos Petaroudis at Empire League Team II on April 6, 2019.
 He won the fight by a second-round technical knockout.

 Gallardo was scheduled to fight Zheng Junfeng in the semifinals of the 2019 Wu Lin Feng Contender Tournament.
 He won the fight by unanimous decision, and faced Phittaya in the finals.
 Gallardo won the final bout by a first-round technical knockout.

 Gallardo was scheduled to face Panpayak Jitmuangnon at ONE Championship: NextGen III on October 29, 2021.
 He lost the fight by unanimous decision.

 Gallardo faced Jiduo Yibu at ONE: Full Circle on February 25, 2022.
 He won the fight by split decision.

 Gallardo was scheduled to face Rodtang Jitmuangnon on January 14, 2023, at ONE Fight Night 6.
 However, Puertas was rescheduled to face Superlek Kiatmuu9 for the vacant ONE Flyweight Kickboxing World Championship.
 He lost the fight via unanimous decision.